 Merida was built as a walled city in the 16th century, and some of the old Spanish city gates still remain.
 The city boasts the second-largest historic downtown area in Mexico, surpassed only by the historic center of Mexico City.
 Merida gets its nickname, La Ciudad Blanca (The White City), from the predominance of white limestone used as a building material, though locals today will say that it also has to do with the cleanliness of the city’s streets and public areas, not to mention how safe the city is.

-Oral presentations will be held at the Teatro Daniel Ayala, in the historic center of the city, while poster presentations will be carried out just block away in the old colonial building that houses the offices of the Autonomous University of Yucatan.
-The main buildings where the ISA2018 meeting will be carried out are indicated in the map of the historic center of Mérida.
+Oral and Poster presentations will be held in the historic center of the city, in the Manuel Cepeda Peraza Auditorium and the facilities of the old colonial building that houses the Autonomous University of Yucatan.
+The main building where the ISA2018 meeting will be carried out is indicated in the map of the historic center of Mérida.